ddev/ddev-addon-template/README.md

 3. Globally replace "addon-template" with the name of your add-on.
 4. Add the files that need to be added to a ddev project to the repository.
 For example, you might remove `docker-composeaddon-template.yaml` with the `docker-compose.*.yaml` for your recipe.
 5. Update the install.yaml to give the necessary instructions for installing the add-on.
-  * The fundamental line is the `files` directive, a list of files to be copied from this repo into the project `.ddev` directory.
+  * The fundamental line is the `project_files` directive, a list of files to be copied from this repo into the project `.ddev` directory.
   * You can optionally add files to the `global_files` directive as well, which will cause files to be placed in the global `.ddev` directory, `~/.ddev`.
   * Finally, `pre_install_commands` and `post_install_commands` are supported.
 These can use the host-side environment variables documented [in ddev docs](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/#environment-variables-provided).
 6. Update `tests/test.bats` to provide a reasonable test for the repository.
 You can run it manually with `bats tests` and it will be run on push and nightly as well.
 Please make sure to attend to test failures when they happen.
 Others will be depending on you. `bats` is a simple testing framework that just uses `bash`.
 You can install it with `brew install bats-core` or [see other techniques](https://bats-core.readthedocs.io/en/stable/installation.html).
 See [bats tutorial](https://bats-core.readthedocs.io/en/stable/).